johnbrc/MPD-Distribution/content/modules/M4/MPD-M4.md

 Discipleship deals with something deeper than the mind: our hearts, the centre of our being, the seat of our motivation, our willpower, our commitment.

--	Authentic discipleship renews a person's heart, as new allegiances, loyalties and practical priorities are adopted and owned.
+-	Authentic discipleship renews a person's heart, as new allegiances, loyalties and practical priorities are adopted and applied.

 - 	Through discipleship we are challenged to become wholly aligned with God's eternal and vocational purposes and to serve a new Master.